• Skip to main content

 • Preheat oven to 350F.
 Line two baking sheets with parchment paper, or grease them with butter.

-• With electric mixer, cream together butter and sugar.
+• With an electric mixer, cream together butter and sugar.
 Beat in egg and vanilla.
 Slowly beat in the oat flour mixture.
 Stir in the oats and raisins.

 • Form dough into balls and press onto prepared baking sheets leaving room between each cookie for a little spreading.
 Bake for 15 minutes or until starting to brown around the edges.
 Allow to cool on baking sheet for a couple of minutes, then transfer to cooling rack.